 (3)(c) It is common, but not obligatory, for the Chair to have a casting vote.
 You may include or delete this power.

-(4) – This clause is optional but will be required if one or more of the CIO’s trustees may from time to time participate in meetings by telephone or similar means.
+(4) – This clause is strongly recommended but will be required if one or more of the CIO’s trustees may from time to time participate in meetings by telephone or similar means.

 Clause 20 – Saving provisions

 We recommend that you include this clause to reduce the risk of trustees’ decisions being declared invalid for purely technical reasons.
-This is, however, also covered in the General Regulations.

 Clause 21 – Execution of documents